There has been some remarkable progress and achievements under the Marrung 10-year Education Plan since its inception in 2016.

 “That’s the strength of Marrung.
 Community is embracing it, but they are also at a point in time where they wanted to embrace it,

 “They were previously negated or locked out before, but now they’re heavily involved.
-Under previous models the only voice community had would be isolated members of Local Area Consultation Groups.
+Under previous models the only voice community had would be isolated members of Local Aboriginal Education Consultation Groups.
 This is no longer the case.
 We have local communities and multiple avenues for people to have a voice,

 “The structure under Marrung enables us to pull the voices together.
 The whole premise is self-determination.”
 Added VAEAI General Manager Bamblett